pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 If you would like to make a contribution to Pact by adding support for this selector, please comment on the relevant issue below.

 * Pact JS - supported for Javascript from version 9.16 (earlier versions may support the selector but not log it properly in the output)
-* Pact Ruby - 1.59.0 (earlier versions may support the selector but not log it properly in the output)
+* Pact Ruby - v1.59.0 (earlier versions may support the selector but not log it properly in the output)
-* Pact Go - supported in latest version at 22 September 2021
+* Pact Go - v1.6.3
 * Pact Rust - supported in latest version at 22 September 2021
 * Pact JVM - unsupported ([check status or comment on issue](https://github.com/pact-foundation/pact-jvm/issues/1407))
 * Pact NET - unsupported ([check status or comment on issue](https://github.com/pact-foundation/pact-net/issues/311))